0xchase/HACS408E/content/syllabus.md

   of class.
 If you miss class, you can still complete the labs and submit them after.
 Please let both of the instructors know if you will not be able to make it to class.
-- Labs are graded for completeness only.
-As long as you try to answer the questions, and submit, you’ll get full points.
+- Labs are graded but not harshly.
+As long as you try to answer the questions as best you can, you’ll get full points.

 ### **Team Presentation**